 Appendix 1 – Recommendations on creating a new task

 When creating a new task, you may experience problems with the Start and Finish times (and to a lesser extent dates) changing or being reset.
 The following rules should provide some help in this endeavor.

 - Then set Work, RemainingWork, RegularWork and Work again to the duration

 - Then set DurationFormat

-If you assign resources to the task use
+If you assign resources to the task, use following code line

 Resource = mppFile.AddResource(resourceName)